 Done tasks and past events are shown under Past activities and work reports.
 You can also see both planned and done tasks in the task list, just filter the list view accordingly.

 To add activities under an already existing phase on the Gantt chart, just click on the + Add task button (or the + Name button on the left-hand menu and select the option Add task.
-If you didn’t add project phases while creating the project, just do it now, using the same button and then add the relevant tasks under each phase.)
+If you didn’t add project phases while creating the project, just do it now via the Add phase button and then add the relevant tasks under each phase.)

 To quickly add several tasks in a row, just add a name to the task and press Enter to save.
 Then press Enter again, to add another task.
 The same works with a double-click.
 In this case, your preferred task duration is taken into account.
 Go to My Settings > Calendar and tasks to change your default task duration.